-- Reintegration to the job with payment in case of termination of contract. - Granting of equal conditions of employment. - Hiring in case the candidate complies with the required conditions for the job.
+- Reintegration to the job with payment in case of termination of contract (special indemnifications may apply depending on the cause for discrimination). - Granting of equal conditions of employment. - Hiring in case the candidate complies with the required conditions for the job.